IvonneMont/Dynamic-UDA-for-Transformers-in-Multimodal-Classification/README.md

 # Dynamic-UDA-for-Multimodal-Classification

+## Introduction
-Dynamic UDA for Multimodal Classification
+Dynamic UDA is a modification of the framework UDA for the supervised multimodal classification task.